munificent/craftinginterpreters/book/hash-tables.md

 ### Hashing strings

 Before we can start putting entries in the table, we need to, well, hash them.
-To ensure that the entries get distributed as uniformly throughout the array, we want a good hash function that looks at all of the bits of the key string.
+To ensure that the entries get distributed uniformly throughout the array, we want a good hash function that looks at all of the bits of the key string.
 If it only, say, looked at the first few characters, then a series of strings that all shared the same prefix would end up colliding in the same bucket.